The Art & Science of Thriving Students

 - What do young people need to thrive in school, career, relationships and life?

-- How does the education system add to the challenges of young people?
+- How does the education system add to the challenges and trauma of young people?

 - What is the system shifting into?